 Processing times vary depending on the basis for a green card application, the number of available green cards in a given year for your preference category, and other factors outside of your control.

-As a rule of thumb, expect delays and a processing time of at least 6 months (or more) per application.
+As a rule of thumb, expect delays and a processing time of at least a year (or more) per application.
 You may check with USCIS, the NVC, and your local consulate for up-to-date information on processing times for your applications.